CarbonCollins/civocloud-nodejs/README.md

 ```

 #### deleteTemplate(id)
-deletes a custom template in civo with an 'id'
+deletes a custom template in civo with a template 'id'
 ```
 civo.deleteTemplate('xxxxxxxx-xxxx-4xxx-xxxx-xxxxxxxxxxxx').then((templates) => {
   console.log(templates);